AnanyaBhupathipalli/Syracuse_VacanctHomes/README.md

 **Objective:** To predict vacant houses in Syracuse
+<br>Refer to the file 'Final PPT' to gain an overview of the data analysis of the project. <br>

 **Data:** Collected data mainly from three sources:
   1. Syracuse Crime Data (2017) - [Type of Data: Block Level Data] (Refer to nygeo2010.7z)